ryandawsonuk/k8snamespaces-startrek/README.md

 ## Cross the namespace divide

-Go to the k8sdescrioptor for tng and replace the value of SCIENCE_OFFICER_CALL_URL (http://science-officer:8080/call) with http://science-officer.tos.svc.cluster.local:8080/call.
+Go to the k8sdescrioptor for tng and replace the value of SCIENCE_OFFICER_CALL_URL (http://science-officer:8080/call) with http://science-officer.tos:8080/call.
 Save the change and do:

-`kubectl apply --force -f ./tng/k8sdescriptor.yaml` <br>
+`kubectl apply -f ./tng/k8sdescriptor.yaml` <br>
-`kubectl get pods --namespace=tng` <br/>

-Then kill the science officer pod with `kubectl delete pods science-officer-b77684cd5-4n6xk --namespace=tng` but using the pod name from the previous.
+`kubectl delete --all pods --namespace=tng` <br/>

 Now TNG Bridge and Captain will be calling the Science Officer of TOS.